-It’s the beginning of January 2019, and I honestly believe that this year, more business owners than ever before will be looking to improve the online presence of their businesses.
-These business owners will look to agencies like Green Umbrella Marketing to provide services to help them achieve their online goals.
+It’s January 2021, and I honestly believe that this year, more business owners than ever before will be looking to improve the online presence of their businesses.
+These business owners will look to agencies like Green Umbrella Marketing to provide social media management services to help them achieve their online goals.
 But in reality, how do you choose a social media agency that is right for your business?
 Is it as simple as a google search and a phone call?
 Clue – the answer is a big fat no!

 As someone that has been on the receiving end of these calls for several years, there are, in my opinion, a few questions you should be asking yourself and your prospective agency in your initial communications…

 1. Where do you think I should be hanging out – and why?